 If you’re just starting out in model railways one question that’ll you’ll invariably want answering is what are scale and gauge?
 What’s the difference between them and should you worry about them?

 When it comes to buying and running model railways you’ll often come across gauge and scale.
 These two innocuous-sounding words relate to the size of your model railway and although often used interchangeably they mean very different things and shouldn’t be confused.

 I’ll start with Gauge, for no other reason than it’s the easier of the two words to understand.

 Just like full-size railways, the gauge of your model railway measures the distance between the rails on the track.

 There are four track Gauges commonly used in UK railway modelling.
 From largest to smallest these are:

-- 45mm Gauge: Commonly use for garden railways.
+- 45mm Gauge: Commonly used for garden railways.

 - 32mm Gauge: Often very realistic looking but can be expensive.
 Known as O gauge.

 - 16.5mm Gauge: The most common track and engines in the UK, more commonly known as OO gauge.

 - 9mm Gauge: The smallest, allowing more track to be laid in the same area, known as N gauge.

 Scale is the ratio between the size difference of your model to its real-world equivalent.
 The models you see on model railways aren’t just shrunk until they look about right but are all accurately reduced versions of their real-life counterparts, with every part reduced by the same amount.